jobinau/pg_gather/README.md

 ### Timezone

-By default, the `pg_gather` report uses the same timezone of the server from which the data is collected, because it considers the `log_timezone` parameter for generating the report.
+By default, the `pg_gather` report uses the same timezone of the server from which the data is collected as it takes into account the `log_timezone` parameter for generating the report.
 This default timezone setting helps to compare the PostgreSQL log entries with the `pg_gather` report.

-However, this may not be the right timezone for few users, especially when cloud hostings are used.
-The `pg_gather` allows the user to have a custom timezone by setting the environment variable `PG_GATHER_TIMEZONE` to override the default.
-For example,
+However, this may not be the correct timezone for you, especially when cloud hostings are used.
+You can create a custom timezone by:

+* setting the environment variable `PG_GATHER_TIMEZONE` to override the default.

+For example:

 ```
 export PG_GATHER_TIMEZONE='UTC'
 ```

+!!! note
     Please use the timezone name or abbreviation available from `pg_timezone_names`

-# Demo
+## Using pg_gather, a visual guide

+To learn more about using `pg_gather`, see the video guides below.

-## Data collection
+### Data collection

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/4EK7BoV6oOg/0.jpg)](https://youtu.be/4EK7BoV6oOg)

-## Simple Report Generation (1min):
+### Simple Report Generation

 [![Import data and Generate report using PG](https://img.youtube.com/vi/Y8gq1dwfzQU/0.jpg)](https://youtu.be/Y8gq1dwfzQU)

-## Report generation using postgresql docker container made easy (3min):
+### Report generation using postgresql docker container made easy

 [![Import data and Generate report using PG docker container: made simple](https://img.youtube.com/vi/amPQRzz5D8Y/0.jpg)](https://youtu.be/amPQRzz5D8Y)